AtActionPark/gimme_plz/README.md

 ### UI & styling

 * The site uses bootstrap grid layout for resizing.
 Projects have been customized extensively to degrade gracefully on smaller resolutions.
-* The site is available ine english and french
+* The site is available in english and french
-* The general style of the site seems pretty neat to me but hey, im not a designer :)
+* The general style of the site seems pretty ok to me but Im not a designer :)